-Statute of Limitations For Michigan Medical Malpractice/Wrongful Death Lawsuits
+What is the Statute of Limitations For Michigan Medical Malpractice/Wrongful Death Lawsuits?

 The statute of limitations for medical malpractice varies from state to state.
 There are strict limitations for filing a medical malpractice lawsuit.
 In Michigan, the time limit is typically two years for medical malpractice lawsuits, but this period can be extended for several more years in cases involving death in certain circumstances.
 If you miss a deadline, your claim may be lost forever.